vergilus/NJUNMT-pytorch/README.md

 python ./scripts/build_dictionary.py --help
 ```
 We highly recommend not to set the limitation of the number of
-words and control it by config files while training.
+words and control it by config files while training
+- ```bpe``` bpe is entirely relied on Rico sennrich's implementation, more details for bpe vocabulary generation, visit [subword-nmt](https://github.com/rsennrich/subword-nmt)
+- ```spm``` spm is entirely relied on [google sentencepiece](https://github.com/google/sentencepiece) project, Sentencepiece regularization is larged affected by data size it's trained on

 ### 2. Write Configuration File